andreaskeller/bootstrapped-profitable-proud-for-kindle/content/21_rivendell.md

 <em>This is part of our <a href="http://www.google.com/search?q=bootstrapped+profitable+proud&amp;sitesearch=37signals.com">“Bootstrapped, Profitable, &amp; Proud”</a> series which profiles companies that have over one million dollars in revenues, didn’t take VC, and are profitable.</em>

-<strong>Related</strong>: <a href="http://www.pushbuttonfor.org/interview-with-grant-petersen-of-rivendell-bicycles/">Interview with Grant Petersen of Rivendell Bicycle Works</a> [Push Button For]
+### Related: <a href="http://www.pushbuttonfor.org/interview-with-grant-petersen-of-rivendell-bicycles/">Interview with Grant Petersen of Rivendell Bicycle Works</a> [Push Button For]